nanoframework/System.Device.Spi/README.md

 spiDevice = SpiDevice.Create(connectionSettings);
 ```

+If you'll be controlling the state of the Chip Select line, you need to pass `-1` to the second parameter of `SpiConnectionSettings(...)`.
+When specifying a GPIO number the driver takes care of this for you by setting the appropriate state for the signal during the SPI transactions.

 ### SpiConnectionSettings and SpiBusInfo

 The `SpiConnectionSettings` contains the key elements needed to setup properly the hardware SPI device.
 Once created, those elements can't be adjusted.